 As an initial step, get them to understand roughly how many calories they are consuming in an average day and compare it to the normal recommended average calorie consumption.

-XL-S Medical has shown through its clinical trial that taking XL-S Medical and consuming roughly 500 calories a day fewer than the recommended daily intake you can lose up to 3 times more weight than by just dieting alone.
+XL-S Medical has shown through its clinical trial that taking XL-S Medical and consuming roughly 500 calories a day fewer than the recommended daily intake is effective in promoting weight loss.
 Incorporate some regular physical activity and they will burn through additional calories.
 By adopting a healthy lifestyle, eating healthy foods and keeping active they are giving themselves the best chance of success.

 Provide your patients with a clear, easy to follow weight loss plan that they can incorporate into their daily schedule.
 Often patients need additional help to start them on their weight loss journey.

-XL-S Medical can help your patients lose up to 3x more weight than dieting alone.
-It is an effective clinically tested product which will assist your patients in achieving their weight loss goals. view clinical trial results here XL-S Medical should be part of a healthy diet and exercise plan.
-XL-S Medical supports patients via the “Get back to the Real You” APP.
-It provides them with reminders, encouragement and motivation, weight loss tracking, food diaries.
-The XL-S Medical website also provides them with information on healthy eating and exercise plans and a range of nutritional easy to prepare recipes.
+XL-S Medical is an effective clinically tested product which will assist your patients in achieving their weight loss goals. view clinical trial results here XL-S Medical should be part of a healthy diet and exercise plan.
+The XL-S Medical website provides them with information on healthy eating and exercise plans and a range of nutritional easy to prepare recipes.

 Sign up to be informed once the new XL-S Medical app is launched